Detection and parameter estimation challenges of Type-II lensed binary black hole signals

-One strategy to look for the strong lensing signatures in the data is by analyzing pairs of events with consistent sky locations and chirp masses \cite{Haris:2018vmn, Goyal:2021hxv}~\footnote{Ref. \cite{Caliskan:2022wbh} quantifies the false alarm probabilities associated with this strategy, and the difficulties that arise in identification of lensed events as a result.}.
-This is motivated by the belief that the strong lensing will not affect the frequency profile of the unlensed signal.
-This is indeed true for Type-I and Type-III images, and in some cases the Type-II images too if they are quasi-circular and contain only the dominant (22) mode.
-In general though, one would need to perform a joint analysis, where a pair of events are simultaneously analyzed \cite{Liu:2020par, Lo:2021nae,Janquart:2021qov}.
-However, as we discussed before, in a realistic scenario if there is a lensed event pair in the data then it is highly likely that one of them would be a Type-II image.
-Then, given that we would not know \textit{a priori} the parameters of the underlying unlensed GW signal, we may not expect that there will be a consistency in the parameters (such as the chirp mass and the sky location parameters) extracted using the templates of the unlensed signals.
-Thus, in principle, one would need to do joint-PE search over the full data without any prior belief.
-This may become a difficult task for such techniques given their computational costs.
-On the other hand, doing a full search over data for just the individual Type-II images should be relatively easy and if detected, they can help narrow down the search for its corresponding pair since we would already know the parameters of the underlying unlensed signal.
-Moreover, in the cases where the lensed pair can not be detected due to detector down-time or data quality issues, signatures of lensing can be obtained from just one image and further used for downstream analyses such as estimating lensing rates.
+One strategy to look for the strong lensing signatures in the data is by analyzing pairs of events with consistent sky locations and chirp masses \cite{Haris:2018vmn, Goyal:2021hxv}~\footnote{Ref. \cite{Caliskan:2022wbh} quantifies the false alarm probabilities associated with this strategy and the difficulties that arise in the identification of lensed events as a result.}.
+This is motivated by the belief that strong lensing will not affect the frequency profile of the observed signal.
+This is indeed true for Type-I and Type-III images, and in some cases, even for the Type-II images if they are quasicircular and contain only the dominant (22) mode. {In general, though, one would need to perform a joint analysis, where a pair of events are simultaneously analyzed \cite{Liu:2020par, Lo:2021nae, Janquart:2021qov}.
+However, as we discussed before, in a realistic scenario, if there is a lensed event pair in the data, one of them would likely be a Type-II image.
+Then, given that we would not know \textit{a priori} the parameters of the underlying unlensed GW signal, we may not expect that there will be consistency in the parameters (such as the chirp mass and the sky location parameters) extracted using the templates of the unlensed signals.
+Thus, in principle, one would need to do a joint-PE search over the full data without any prior belief.
+This may become a difficult task for such techniques, given their computational costs.
+On the other hand, doing a full search over data for just the individual Type-II images should be relatively easy, and if detected, they can help narrow down the search for its corresponding pair since we would already know the parameters of the underlying unlensed signal.
+Moreover, when the lensed pair can not be detected due to detector downtime or data quality issues, lensing signatures can be obtained from just one image and further used for downstream analyses such as estimating lensing rates.}